sjp38/pyScreenArragner/README.md

 Tool which helps screen arranging by coordinating window.

 Currently, support _linux_ only.
 We will __not__ support _MS Windows_, maybe.
-If you are using Windows, consider using _WinSplitRevolution_ which gave inspiration to this project or using _linux_.
+If you are using Windows, consider using _linux_ or _WinSplitRevolution_ which gave inspiration to this project.

 # Demo video
 You can see demo video of _pyScreenArranger_ from